MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 - Code Extension & Development.md

 4. Create a new class MLACustFlyDetailsEventHandler

-5. Open table DDTCustFlyDetails.MyLabAirlines in the designer pane
+5. Open table DDTCustFlyDetails.MyLabAirlines in the designer pane under **Table Extensions**

 6. Under the Events node, find the onModifiedField event; right-click and select Copy event handler method